jSchuetz88/sldt-semantic-models/documentation/MS2-CRITERIA-CHECK.md

 **To add or change a criterion:** drop in (or edit) a `cNN_<slug>.py` file with `ID`, `TITLE`, `CATEGORY`, and a `check` function.
 Nothing else needs to change - no registry to update by hand.

-`CATEGORY` is one of `"Model Validation"`, `"Formal Requirements"`, or `"Semantic Quality"` - see the checklist table below for which criterion is in which.
+`CATEGORY` is one of `"Model Validation"`, `"Formal Requirements"`, `"Naming Conventions"`, or `"Semantic Quality"` - see the checklist table below for which criterion is in which.
 It exists purely to group the report table into sections (see "Report format" below); it doesn't affect execution, blocking, or anything else.

 The `cNN` file prefix and the `ID = "MS2-NN"` constant inside the file are independent: the prefix only controls **execution/report order** (`REGISTRY` is built by sorting on file name), while `ID` is the criterion's actual identity (used in the report, in `config.json` overrides, and everywhere else).
 They happen to line up for most criteria, but don't have to - e.g. `c02_schema_validates_payload.py` carries `ID = "MS2-02"` so the JSON-schema-vs-payload check runs right after MS2-01 (both are checks on whether the model's basic artifacts are even sound), while `c20_camel_case.py` carries `ID = "MS2-20"` and runs near the end.